My first Weightwatchers meeting (10/Nov/07)

 Replacement wedding ring

 On Kix and my 8 year going-out anniversary I ordered a replacement wedding ring.
-I’ve spend more time without a ring than with one on .
-I lost my original ring 3 months after the wedding at the Oktoberfest in Munich and it was honestly a pretty painful experience – The sharp realisation that it [...]
+I’ve spend more time without a ring than with one on 😥 .
+I lost my original ring 3 months after the wedding at the Oktoberfest in Munich and it was honestly a pretty painful experience – The sharp realisation that […]